 At 20th level, three times per day, after a pack-bonded hunter and his allies roll initiative, the pack-bonded hunter can arrange his and his allies’ initiative rolls any way he wishes.
 Using this ability is not an action.

-This ability replaces animal majesty.
+This ability replaces mastery of beasts.